MarkLNEO/research_agent_platform/docs/ongoing_improvement_punchlist.md

 - [ ] Implement A/B testing framework for prompt changes
 - [ ] Document prompt change process and approval workflow

+> **Prompt deployment reminder:** Prompt edits under `server/routes/_lib` only go live after recompiling the server bundle.
+After committing prompt changes, run `npm run build` (or restart the API via `npm run dev:api`) so `server-build/` picks up the new instructions, then redeploy/restart the API and verify the logs show the updated prompt.

 ---

 ## Visual Testing & UX Improvements